Has viral hepatitis impacted your life, the life of someone you care about or your community?

 · Infographics (no more than 2 pages): a collection of imagery, charts, and minimal text that gives an easy-to-understand overview of a topic

-Your submission can cover personal experiences, care-seeking encounters, local actions from advocacy groups/civil society organisations, community impacts and anything else you determine relevant to your story.
+Your submission can cover personal experiences, care-seeking encounters, local actions from advocacy groups/civil society organisations, community impacts and anything else you determine relevant to your story both during normal times and during COVID.
 Categories for submission can also include community advocacy, community input into policy, community awareness and education, support of service delivery, and community-based research.
 These submissions can be in the form of a personal memoir, image, audio, video, or infographic.
 We encourage the use of English, but submissions are also accepted in French, Chinese, Russian, Arabic and Spanish.

 Your submission can also be anonymous if you would rather not share your story publicly but would still like your perspective heard.